telamon/bare-notcurses/README.md

 ### `Visual`

+### WIP

-This is a prerelease, docs are not yet complete
+This is a prerelease, docs and bindings are incomplete

 Refer to ["image.js"](./examples/image.js) and the section 3 of [manpages](https://notcurses.com/) for usage.